NimishaT1/Bicopter-DRehm-Flight/README.md

 `SCL - PIN 19 `<br>
 `SDA - PIN 18`<br>
 3. Servo Motors - Connect power and gnd of servos to the 5V rail and gnd rail of teensy.
 Connect left servo to pin 6 on teensy and right servo to pin 7. <br>
 4. ESCs - Input of ECSs to the lipo battery and pins 0 and 1 on teensy.
-Output to the BLDCs <br> The teensy is powered with the BEC of the ESCs.
+Output to the BLDCs.
+The teensy is powered with the BEC of the ESCs.

 ## Setup of RC
 This code defines the ESCs as servo motors and does not use the oneshot protocol.
 Can be used with regular ESCs like SimonK, Hobbywing, ReadytoSky etc.